Click here to check out the key highlights of Union Budget 2025!

 • Unified Payments Interface Quick Response Code (UPI QR Code) (BHIM-UPI QR Code)

-The Rule 119AA is applicable from 1 January 2020.
+Rule 119AA becomes applicable from 1 January 2020.
 Hence, from 1 January 2020, any person to whom the provisions of section 269SU are applicable should make available to its customers the methods of payment prescribed in Rule 119AA.

-Also, the bank or the payment system provider is mandated to not levy any charges or merchant discount rate on the customers as well as merchants for using the methods of payments prescribed under section 269SU.
-The Reserve Bank of India and banks have to absorb the costs incurred towards these modes of payment.
+Also, the bank or the payment system provider is mandated not to levy any charges or merchant discount rate on customers and merchants for using the methods of payment prescribed under section 269SU.
+The Reserve Bank of India and banks have to absorb the costs incurred for these modes of payment.

-• Taxpayer logging into the e-filing portal will get the below pop-up requiring online compliance with section 269SU:
+• Taxpayers logging into the e-filing portal will get the below pop-up requiring online compliance with section 269SU

-In a case where a person who is covered by the provisions of section 269SU fails to provide the facility of payment under the prescribed modes, such person would be liable for a penalty of Rs 5,000 for every day during which the failure or non-availability of the facility.
-However, no penalty would be levied if the person installs and operationalises the prescribed payment facility by 31 January 2020.
+If a person covered by the provisions of section 269SU fails to provide the facility of payment under the prescribed modes, such person would be liable for a penalty of Rs 5,000 for every day during which the facility fails or is unavailable.
+The prescribed payment facility needs to be installed by 31 January 2020.
 The penalty of Rs 5,000 per day would be leviable from 1 February 2020.

-Amendment to the Payment and Settlement Systems Act, 2007
+Amendment To Payment And Settlement Systems Act, 2007

 A new section 10A was inserted in the Payment and Settlement Systems Act, 2007 with effect from 1 November 2019.
 The Section mentions that no bank or payment system provider shall impose any charge upon anyone, either directly or indirectly, for using the electronic modes of payment prescribed under section 269SU of the Income Tax Act, 1961.
 The Section was also introduced by the Finance (No. 2) Act, 2019.